kannan9999/distributed-banking-system/README.md

 First execute the `main.py` in the `server` folder, followed by `main.py` in the `client` folder in separate terminals.
 The client should connect to the server.

-Note: You may need to change the twilio account credentials, along with the IP Addresses hard coded in this project :)
+**Note**: You may need to change the twilio account credentials, along with the IP Addresses hard coded in this project :)